|

 Tips for Packaging Files

-Etsy allows you to upload 5 files that are 20 MB each, so the files need to be small.
+Etsy allows you to upload 5 files, each 20 MB, so the files need to be small.

-If your file is larger than 20MB, you will need to upload the files to Google Drive and share the link in a PDF.
+If your file is larger than 20MB, you must upload the files to Google Drive and share the link in a PDF.

 All files should be placed in a zip file.
-This allows the file to be smaller but also allows Etsy to distribute many different types of files.
+This allows the file to be smaller and Etsy to distribute many different types of files.

-Before compressing the files in a zip file, separate the different types into their own folders.
+Before compressing the files in a zip file, separate the different types into individual folders.
 Name them with the product name and your business name.

 I use this format: “Product Name – My Brand Name”